 The Adverse Childhood Experience study shows us that ten identified Adverse Childhood Experiences are harmful to children.
 That doesn’t mean that everyone who increases a child’s ACE score is at equal risk for continuing such harmful behavior.
 People who sexually abuse children should not be considered “safe” around children.
 However, both physical abuse of children and drug addiction can often be stopped completely with the right interventions.
 In this case, the girl’s mother “had marijuana in her system when the girl was born, according to a DCF report” and “she [the daughter] also said her mother had hit her and her stepfather had threatened her.”

 The judge concluded that both parents were “bad”, but there was more documentation of the mother’s “badness”, and she was “bad” in more ways.
 The judge’s decision to remove the girl from the mother and award her to the father, rather than mandate the mother receive therapy, substance abuse treatment, parenting classes and consent to monitoring was a mistake that harmed the child.
-When faced with the near certainty of her daughter experiencing more sexual abuse from her father, helping the mother would have been a better decision.
+When faced with the near-certainty of her daughter experiencing more sexual abuse from her father, helping the mother would have been a better decision.

 Courts and CPS both generally have a poor understanding of domestic violence.
-Domestic violence is drastically under-reported, but is behind most contested custody cases.
+Domestic violence is drastically under-reported but is behind most contested custody cases.
 In this case, when the judge sees that a mother “objected to Stanley’s visitation with the girl even before the sexual abuse allegations surfaced.”, one must ask “why?”
 Most parents, even imperfect ones, want their child to have a relationship with both parents if they feel that is safe.

 Many, many things went wrong in this case.
 The good news is that a single piece of legislation, the Safe Child Act, stands to make cases like this rare.
-By insisting judges get training based on significant, modern research such as the ACE (Adverse Childhood Experiences) study and the Saunder’s Study (which documents that judicial belief in false reports is common but the reports themselves are very rare), many of the errors documented here could be prevented.
+By insisting judges get training based on significant, modern research such as the ACE (Adverse Childhood Experiences) study and Saunder’s Study (which documents that judicial belief in false reports is common but the reports themselves are very rare), many of the errors documented here could be prevented.
 Changing the judicial standard for family court judges from the “best interests” of a child to the “health and safety” of a child ensures that the prevention of ACEs becomes a higher priority than other details that often get in the way- including the desire to punish mothers viewed as “uncooperative”.
 It will also ensure that genuine experts are used to evaluate claims of child abuse and domestic violence.

 Hawaii became the first state to introduce the Safe Child Act when Vice Speaker John Mizuno recently introduced the bill into the Hawaii House of Representatives.
-Other states need to pass the Safe Child Act to protect their children and prevent trauma being caused by custody courts.
+Other states need to pass the Safe Child Act to protect their children and prevent trauma from being caused by custody courts.

 The Boston Globe presented readers with a look at how complex the systems children depend on for protection can be, and just how many ways they can fail.
 The good news is that there are solutions out there.
 We just need to put them in place.